Cable Car Lines in Other California Cities

 Oakland Cable Car

-Oakland Cable Railway Car One at San Pablo and Park Avenues in Emeryville, the outer terminal (Source: [group 3:29], Frank B. Rodolph Photograph Collection, BANC PIC 1905.17146-17161--PIC, The Bancroft Library, University of California, Berkeley).
+Oakland Cable Railway Car One at San Pablo and Park Avenues in Emeryville, the outer terminal.
+This car was struck by a steam train in December, 1894.
+(Source: [group 3:29], Frank B. Rodolph Photograph Collection, BANC PIC 1905.17146-17161--PIC, The Bancroft Library, University of California, Berkeley).
 April, 1999 Picture of the Month.

 line: Broadway/San Pablo Avenue